Intermediate Russian: B1.1 Course | WEA Sydney

 • Using first names and patronymics

-• Addressing on ты and вы
+• Addressing people using ты and вы

-• Shortened and diminutive first name forms
+• Using shortened and diminutive first name forms

 Grammar

-• Speaking and writing in complex sentences
+• Sentence structure: complex sentences

-• Basics of Russian word order
+• Word order: basics of Russian word order

 Vocabulary